HCDigitalScholarship/qmh/README.md

 ## Adding New Essays

-1. Upload the PDF to [this static folder](https://github.com/HCDigitalScholarship/qmh-v2/tree/master/myAsylum/static/essays) (note: there are two static folders, we don't know why. `/myAsylum/static/essays` in the correct one).
+1. Upload the PDF to [this static folder](https://github.com/HCDigitalScholarship/qmh-v2/tree/master/myAsylum/static/essays) (note: there are two static folders, we don't know why. `/myAsylum/static/essays` in the correct one)*

-* - I think it actually should go in qmh/myAsylum/qmh/static/essays, it seems that the site from my end isn't hosting the 22,23 files from just qmh/myAsylum/static/essays
+* - I(Mike) think it actually should go in qmh/myAsylum/qmh/static/essays, it seems that after branching from commit f05dfea, 22_Bratt.pdf was present in the qmh/myAsylum/static/essays folder, but not the qmh/myAsylum/qmh/static/essays folder, and the locally hosted site showed no pdf.
+After cp-ing 22_Bratt.pdf over to the more nested essays dictionary, the site is now hosting this essay file correctly, indicating that the latter folder location is the correct one.

-** - What is the naming convention for these files?
-Is it year the author graduates or something different?
+TLDR: use /qmh/myAsylum/qmh/static/essays/ for the location

 2. Create the html template in `/myAsylum/qmh/templates/` (you can mostly duplicate an existing essay template)